 David S. Mitchell is a senior fellow for tax and regulatory policy at the Washington Center for Equitable Growth.
 He previously served as Equitable Growth’s director of government and external relations.
 Prior to joining Equitable Growth, Mitchell was the associate director for policy and market solutions at the Aspen Institute Financial Security Program, where he led a growing team responsible for amplifying research and spurring action to address the short- and long-term financial challenges facing low- and moderate-income Americans, including income volatility, retirement insecurity, and consumer debt.
 He previously worked as a legislative aide to U.S. Sen. Sherrod Brown (D-OH), handling healthcare and Social Security issues and working on the landmark health reform law that passed in 2010.
 He also has held positions with the U.S. Senate Finance Committee, the White House National Economic Council, the law firm Hogan Lovells, the U.S. Office of Management and Budget, Citizens for Tax Justice, and the National Association of Community Health Centers.
 Mitchell holds a B.A. in political science from Tufts University, an M.P.A. from the School of Public and International Affairs at Princeton University, and a J.D. from the Georgetown University Law Center, where he was a Public Interest Law Scholar.

-Kaley Kawi is a development associate at the Washington Center for Equitable Growth.
+Kaley Kawi is a development coordinator at the Washington Center for Equitable Growth.
 Prior to joining Equitable Growth, Kawi served as development intern at The Homeless Children’s Playtime Project in Washington, D.C.
 In addition to her internship and administrative experience with law firms in both D.C. and her hometown of Buffalo, NY, she has volunteered for a variety of community organizations, including Buffalo’s Journey’s End Refugee Services and Higher Achievement in D.C.
 Kawi is a graduate of the Elliott School of International Affairs at George Washington University.

 Farmata Fall is the associate director of finance at the Washington Center for Equitable Growth.
 Originally from Nouakchott, Mauritania, she came to the United States to learn English at Georgetown University.
 From there, she transferred to the University of the West in California, where she received her bachelor’s in business administration-accounting and graduated as the valedictorian of her class.
 Prior to joining Equitable Growth, Fall worked at the University of the West in collaboration with the IRS as the site coordinator of the IRS VITA program and interned at BAMIS Bank in Nouakchott.
 Fall served as the vice president of the Student Government and the vice president of the Entrepreneurship Club while she attended the University of the West.